But how do you know if a warehouse is performing well?

 Gerard Ecker, Founder & CEO of Ocean & Co.

 Other important parts of warehouse operations include order management and shipping.
-Looking at your entire supply chain operation as a whole can provide more insights into how well your warehouse operations is performing.
+Looking at your entire supply chain operation as a whole can provide more insights into how well your warehouse operations are performing.

 Here are a few more distribution metrics and performance-related KPIs worth tracking to optimize warehouse performance.